6 Ways to Improve Your Wellbeing During the Holidays

 1. Think About Your Health & Wellness Needs

-Setting time aside for some self-reflection is a great first step to improving your overall well-being during the holiday season.
+Setting time aside for some self-reflection is a great first step to improving your overall wellbeing during the holiday season.
 As you focus on your well-being this season, ask yourself the following:

 Is there anything I have a tendency to overdo?

-Consider what you tend to overdo (and perhaps later regret) during the holiday season.
+Consider what you tend to overdo that leaves you feeling overwhelmed and/or tired.
 Making a mental note or written list can help you better understand your true needs.
+Common overindulgences can include:

-• Overindulging in foods that don’t nourish your body
+• Overindulging in foods that aren't nourishing

-• Exceeding your holiday shopping budget
+• Exceeding your holiday budget

 • Focusing on perfection